jmkristian/OutpostForSCCo/README.md

 * Norton Security may quarantine the installer.
 Open the Norton Security program, click "Security", click "History", select "Show Quarantine" and restore the installer.
+When creating or opening a message, Norton may pop up a message, "Suspicious network activity has been detected."
+Select "Allow this instance", check "Do not notify me again" and click "OK".

 * Avast Antivirus may say "this file may contain something bad."
 After a minute, it might simply say "no problems found" and continue, without your intervention.